cparthiv/guru/README.md

 # EpicBot

+# IMPORTANT - READ THIS
+**This is not the EpicBot repository!**
+This is the code EpicBot is based off!

 # Open-Source
 I would love for anyone to make a pull request.
 I will approve the pr if it makes a difference.
 ## About